* BP becomes pioneer of West African crude derivatives

 After quietly building its paper position in August, BP launched a flurry of bids on the Platts system in September for physical cargoes of Nigerian oil.

-BP bid for a total of 22 Nigerian cargoes loading between Sept 3-12, a previously unseen volume of purchases in the West African crude market, where a whole month can sometimes go without a single public bid or offer in the Platts window.
+BP bid for a total of 22 Nigerian cargoes loading between Sept 3-12, a previously unseen volume in the West African crude market, where a whole month can sometimes go without a single public bid or offer in the Platts window.